jazzyxgee/CST383-Project/README.md

 MSA – An eight-digit numeric variable representing the Census Bureau’s Federal Information Processing Standards (FIPS) code for the Metropolitan Statistical Area from which a record was reported.
 When using the Comma Separated Values format file (file extension=.csv) the original FIPS coding is replaced with the label indicating the metropolitan area.
 (F8.0).

 ## Method
+Tools:
+- Numpy, Pandas, Matplotlib, and Seaborn for data analysis and visualization
+- Scikit-learn
+- Google Collabs
+- Anaconda Jupyter Notebook

+Methods:
+- Models:
+- Features:

 ## Results
+*photos of graphs and screenshots of results from commands

 ## Discussion
+*what is going on?

 ## Summary
+*what happened. thanks goodbye.